rails-decal/sp18-proj1/README.md

 #### Part 0: Setup PokePortal

 Fork this repo and clone it in your terminal. `cd` into the directory, run `bundle install --without production` and migrate your database, then start your server.
-(If you have trouble running the bundle install, try running `rvm use 2.2.0` in your terminal first).
+(If you have trouble running the bundle install, try running `rvm use 2.4.1` (or whatever your version of Ruby you downloaded is) in your terminal first).
 In localhost, you should see an error that says: "uninitialized constant HomeController::Pokemon".
 This is expected; let's fix it.

 In ANSWERS.md, answer Question 0.